 - Research: The Center focuses attention on applied studies that contribute knowledge building, meet standards of rigorous research, and are meaningful and practical to practitioners.
-The Center’s research focuses on how organizational leadership, culture, and human resource practices increase work force productivity and commitment while also improving the quality of employees’ lives.
+The Center’s research focuses on how organizational leadership, culture, and human resource practices increase work force engagement, productivity and commitment while also improving the quality of employees’ lives.
 Recent topics of focus include career management, workplace flexibility, fatherhood, and Millennials in the workplace.

 - Education: Consistent with the mission of Boston College, the Center is committed to academic excellence.
-Several courses are offered within the Boston College community as well as customized educational programs that can be presented within organizations.
-The publications produced by the Center are available as educational resources, including an Executive Briefing Series, which addresses strategic issues relevant to the current business climate.
+Several courses are offered within the Boston College community as well as expert-led presentations at corporate, regional and international conferences and events.
+Center reports, videos and other publications are available as educational resources for individuals, corporate leaders, HR Professionals, academics and the media.

 The Institute is a center that unites the teaching and research efforts of the faculty members in the Philosophy and Theology departments who specialize in Christian, Jewish, and Arabic medieval philosophy and theology.
 Doctoral degrees are awarded in the Philosophy or Theology departments, and students matriculate in one of these two departments.
 The focus of the Institute is on the relationship between medieval philosophy and theology and modern continental philosophy and theology.

-To foster this dialogue and encourage the scholarly retrieval of the great medieval intellectual world, the Institute: offers graduate student fellowships and assistantships through the Philosophy and Theology Departments; sponsors speakers programs; runs a faculty-student seminar to investigate new areas of medieval philosophical and theological research; and has set up a research center to assist in the publication of monographs and articles in the diverse areas of medieval philosophy and theology to encourage the translations of medieval sources, and to stimulate editions of philosophical and theological texts.
+To foster this dialogue and encourage the scholarly retrieval of the great medieval intellectual world, the Institute offers graduate student fellowships and assistantships through the Philosophy and Theology Departments; sponsors speakers programs; runs a faculty-student seminar to investigate new areas of medieval philosophical and theological research; and runs a research center to assist in the publication of monographs and articles in the diverse areas of medieval philosophy and theology to encourage the translations of medieval sources, and to stimulate editions of philosophical and theological texts.
 For more information, visit www.bc.edu/schools/cas/theology/graduate/special/med-phil.html.

 Formed in 1954, The Institute for Scientific Research (ISR) is the largest sponsored research center at Boston College.
 It embodies the University’s motto “Ever to Excel.”
 It has been and continues to be at the forefront of world-class innovative research.